pkp/pkp-docs/google-scholar/en/index.md

 > If an article is published in multiple languages, Google Scholar will only index the primary language.
 {:.notice}

 Starting in OJS 3.5, it is possible to change the language of a submission, if authors have entered metadata content in an incorrect language.
-In previous versions, it might be necessary to start a new submission in the correct language using the QuickSubmit plugin.
+In previous versions, such as OJS 3.4, it might be necessary to start a new submission in the correct language using the QuickSubmit plugin; the new submission would be published immediately, skipping the normal workflow, and the original submission would be archived.

 See the Learning OJS 3.2 guide under [Website settings - Languages](/learning-ojs/en/settings-website#languages) for details on enabling multiple languages for your journal.
 See Production and Publication - [Multilingual Submissions](/learning-ojs/en/production-publication#multilingual-submissions) for details on adding metadata in multiple languages.
 See also [Managing Multilingual Metadata](/multiling-guide/en/publishing#managing-multilingual-metadata).